-2.1.2 LOTS SMALLER THAN 300M2
+2.1.2 Lots Smaller than 300m2

 If your lot is smaller than 300m2, Council requires that your house go through an additional approvals process, which requires your house design to be assessed against the Small Lot Housing Code.
-A copy of the Small Lot Housing can be obtained from Council or the Waratah website at www.waratahmickleham.com.au.
+A copy of the Small Lot Housing can be obtained from Council.

-If your house design complies with the Code, the process is similar to that outlined in Figure 1.
+If your house design complied with the Code, the process is similar to that outlined in Figure 1.
 However, if your house does not comply, you can seek discretionary approval from Council.
-Refer to Figure 2 for an outline of the process.
+Refer to Figure 2 for an outlined of the process.